gaultier/blog/optimization-tales-cockroachdb-part1.md

 Relational databases are very complex beasts and CockroachDB is one of the most powerful and complex ones out there, especially in its multi-region setup.
 Know your database, read the docs, ask the developers if that's an option.
 There is no such thing as 'a SQL database' - every SQL database behaves wildly differently from the others.

 Many metrics matter, not only query latency: rows scanned (especially in a cloud environment, IOps are precious!), database CPU time, memory, max latency, cross-regions round-trips, contention time, etc. Keep a watchful eye on queries that rank the worst for these metrics, but also keep in mind that some metrics affect others - e.g. in our case, contention time and subsequent retries were artificially inflated by the suboptimal plan scanning too many rows.
 Regularly revisit these findings: they change over time.
-I command CockroachDB there because it exposes all of these metrics in a pretty dashboard.
+I commend CockroachDB there because it exposes all of these metrics in a pretty dashboard.
 The only downside is that using it, you know which queries are problematic, and for which metric, but you're still far away from a good explanation, and remedy.

 We also know that each index has to bear its weight, because it slows down every write, and might even end up unused by the query planner, thus being dead weight.